 This video was too good to not share.
 This mama gets it.
 And the realization hit her hard!
 I could totally identify with her.
 The struggle is real for parents.
 We want so much for our kids.
 We want to give them everything they need so that they can grow and thrive.
 We would give anything for them.
 Or would we?

 There is something about the behavior of your own child that can drive you absolutely nuts.
 This woman identified it: they are little mirrors reflecting back to us all of the things we don’t like about ourselves.
 They reveal who we really are.
-Our flaws that we swept under the rug get drug back out when we have children.
+The flaws that we swept under the rug get drug back out when we have children.
 We then must deal with ourselves.
 Ouch!